kashirin-dm/my-practice/README.md

 You should not be serious about the quality of the code in these projects

 ### div-platformer-game
-This is really small platformer game on jQuery and simple DIV-s.
+This is really small platformer game on jQuery and simple DIVs.
 No Canvas, No best-practices.
 Stupid and fun.